-These factors and uncertainties make the current environment a challenging one for investors.
+Inflation, geopolitical instability and rising interest rates persist as the primary risks to economic growth and make the current environment a challenging one for investors.
 Your Board will, therefore, continue to maintain a rigorous and highly selective investment approach with a focus on special situation opportunities that are expected to deliver additional value for shareholders.
 We remain confident in the underlying fundamentals, technologies and long-term potential for growth at the companies within our investment portfolio.